-Homemade cocoa syrup is far superior to anything you can buy and it takes minutes to make.
+Homemade cocoa syrup is far superior to anything you can buy and takes minutes to make.
 Here is my formula.
 I started with Alton Brown's cocoa syrup recipe and refined it.
 It was already excellent — now I think it's perfect!
 If you want to see what I did and why, read the Notes.

-Why "cocoa syrup" rather than the more common term, "chocolate syrup"?
-"Chocolate syrup" is a misnomer.
+Why do we call this "cocoa syrup" rather than "chocolate syrup"?
+Because it's made from cocoa, not chocolate.
 Chocolate consists of fat (cocoa butter) plus solids (cocoa powder).
-The syrup is made from cocoa, not chocolate.

 Cocoa Syrup

-1 cup water
+1 1/4 cups water

 1/8 teaspoon kosher salt (or a pinch of table salt)